thatsOven/skye-lang/README.md

     b: f32
 }
 ```
-Structs, Bitfields, and unions can be initialized through a compound literal:
+Structs, bitfields, and unions can be initialized through a compound literal:
 ```
 let myStructInstance = MyStructBinding.{ x: 1.0, y: 2.0 };
 let a = 2;